k9mail/k9mail.app/contribute.md

 ### Report a bug

-Use the [issue tracker](https://github.com/k9mail/k-9/issues) to report bugs or request new features.
+* Use the [K-9 issue tracker](https://github.com/k9mail/k-9/issues) to report bugs or request new features.
+* Use the [website issue tracker](https://github.com/k9mail/k9mail.github.io/issues) to report bugs or request new features.

 ### Translate the app